 Instead of pairing fresh mozzarella with tomatoes, why not try it with broccoli?
 I’ll admit that broccoli is not my favorite vegetable.
-So, when I saw it paired with fresh mozzarella in my Green Gourmet cookbook from Migros, I figured I should give it a go.
+So, when I saw it served with fresh mozzarella in my Green Gourmet cookbook from Migros, I figured I should give it a go.
 Cheese almost always makes things taste better, right?

-For my modified version of this recipe, I’m using a Swiss buffalo mozzarella produced in the Val-de-Travers by Stähli Produits fermiers.
+For my modified version of this recipe, I’m using a Swiss buffalo mozzarella produced in the Val-de-Travers produced by Stähli Produits fermiers.
 I find that it has a stronger and richer flavor than other fresh mozzarella I’ve tasted.
 Also, when judges were convened several years ago from two Suisse Romande magazines for a taste test of 15 mozzarella di bufala, both from Switzerland and Italy, the cheese from Stähli ranked the highest with 7 out of 10 points—not a perfect score, of course, but still a favorable result for a local Swiss product (see Bester Büffel-Mozzarella kommt aus der Schweiz from SRF).

 Buffalo Mozzarella with Broccoli and Beets